zzzprojects/learn-orm/tutorials/ef-extras/stored-procedure.md

 ## Create Class for Stored Procedure

-To interact with the database using the stored procedure, we need to create another class that will represent a stored procedure as shown below.
+To interact with the database using the stored procedure, we need to create another class that will represent a stored procedure, as shown below.

 ```csharp
 [StoredProcedure("EmployeeInsertWithUDT")]